tim-oster/voxel-rs/README.md

 the world, an additional position at the center of the octree is calculated.
 Whenever the player leaves the center-most octant (across all axes) of the octree, the relative position is reset to the new center octant and all chunk octants are shifted one position into the opposite direction of the player movement.
 This way, chunks are essentially rotated through the octree making space for new chunks to be loaded in.
+This operation grows linearly with the number of chunks in the world.

 ### Raytracer